openfoodfacts/openfoodfacts-ai/articles/duckdb_off/README.md

 ...
 ```

+Nutri-score, list of ingredients in different languages, additives, ...
+Each product comes with valuable information we can use for our applications.

 Now that we've introduced **DuckDB** and explored the structure of the **Open Food Facts** database, it's time to dive into some analysis.

 ### What are the most predominant languages?

 First, since we don't need the entire dataset for our analysis, we can segment our exploration by creating tables in the DuckDB database.
-This will allow us to persist our work and make any future queries faster and more efficient than querying the entire dataset each time.
+This will allow us to persist our work and make any future queries faster and more efficient than querying the entire dataset every time.

-Let's start by creating a table for our analysis.
-Here's how we can do it:
+Let's start by creating a table for our analysis:

 ```sql
 CREATE TABLE lang_product AS